kikugo/visual-menu-ai/README.md

 Navigate to `http://localhost:8501` in your browser and start transforming menus!

-## 📖 How It Works
+## How It Works

-1. **📤 Upload/Input**: Choose to upload a menu image or paste menu text
+1. **Upload/Input**: Choose to upload a menu image or paste menu text
-2. **🔍 Extract**: Gemini AI reads and structures the menu items
+2. **Extract**: Gemini AI reads, structures, and generates tags for the menu items.
-3. **🎨 Generate**: Imagen-4 creates professional food photos for each dish
+3. **Generate**: The image generation model creates professional food photos for each dish.
-4. **👁️ Display**: View your visual menu in a beautiful responsive grid
+4. **Display**: View your visual menu in a beautiful responsive grid.
+5. **Search**: Use the search bar to filter dishes instantly by name, description, or tags.

 ### Menu Item Structure
 Each extracted item includes: